Know all about the importance of self-care? I have some handy tips sprinkled all throughout this whole post that I feel are really helpful.

 I wouldn't ask the kids for help because my perfectionist side wanted it done just so that I would oversee it all and waste more time that way.

-And outside help didn't happen because I wouldn't ask.
+And when caregiving was on my plate, outside help didn't happen because I wouldn't ask.

 Oh, how the mighty have fallen.
 Or the crown slipped, hence the blog name.